-How you can upskill your executives in time for industry 4.0
+How you can upskill your C-level leaders in time for industry 4.0

 With the arrival of Industry 4.0, there is now a need for businesses to re-think their business model, change their culture, optimise their processes and determine the best use of their resources.